absmohamed/Cloud-Fitness-App/README.md

 30% of their customers were aged between 18-20.
 These customers were mainly still in school.
 They had the time to come to the gym regularly.
 They also have school breaks during the summer holidays in which they can spend more time at the gym, thus creating an increase in customers during the months of November to February.

 20% of their customers were above 35 years old.
 This was their smallest market segmentation because people 35+ have a job and a family and as people get older, they tend to lose their motivation to attend gym regularly.
+Through the development of our gym web app, we hope to improve this statistic.